russellb/ast-db-manage/README.md

     $ alembic -c config.ini upgrade head

-In the future, as additional database migrations are headed, you can run alembic again to migrate the existing tables to the latest schema.
+In the future, as additional database migrations are added, you can run alembic again to migrate the existing tables to the latest schema.

     $ alembic -c config.ini upgrade head